Here we set out how to define a policy on what an abusive customer looks like and how the contact centre can guard itself against them.

 While call routing is a good strategy for customers who have abused a member of the contact centre team, specialised routing is also a good tactic to handle nuisance callers.

 These nuisance callers, who may decide to phone in as a prank or behave in an untoward manner to an advisor, could be routed into an extra long queue.
 This would mean that if they choose to prank again, they could be waiting on the line for an extortionate amount of time, maybe even an hour.

 Follow the link to find our: The Top 10 Call Routing Strategies

 Request Future Communication Is Handled Via Email

-If a specialist advisor can’t settle an abusive customer down, nothing will, so it can be worth interacting with the customer via a less “emotionally driven” channel.
+If a specialist advisor can’t settle a customer down, nothing will, so it can be worth interacting with the customer via a less “emotionally driven” channel.

 At this point, Sebastian Swire, a Customer Support Manager at TouchNote, advises: “Following up with the customer by saying that in order to ensure the best possible customer service we’d prefer to keep communication via email in future.”